matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/Security Protocols Article Presentation.md

 - Can full transparency about how malware detectors operate inadvertently make them easier to evade?

 > As AI is more commonly used in software development, where does human agency fall for ensuring ethical command?
 - Are we looking at a future where cyber conflicts are played out autonomously?
+Is there a way to make sure humans maintain control?